Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Topic: **/margin/loan:{currency}**

-Push for borrowers when order is done.
+The system will push this message to the lenders when the order is completed.

 <aside class="spacer4"></aside>
 <aside class="spacer2"></aside>